-When you click on subscription resources, such as Academic Search Complete or The Chronicle of Higher Education when not on the Danville campus network, the library proxy server will prompt you for a web services (Moodle) login.
-To borrow print items, you have a libary account keyed to your ID with the Registrar.
+When you locate items in WorldCat or click on subscription resources, such as The Chronicle of Higher Education when not on the Danville campus network, the library proxy server will prompt you for a web services (Moodle) login.
+To borrow print items, you have a libary account keyed to your faculty ID.
 Please contact firstname.lastname@example.org or 800-543-9440 (791-5692) with any questions regarding library access.

 We look forward to consulting with your students on library and information research skills and projects.

 - Please introduce your classes to the Library Home Guide and "Learn" tab resources.

 - Assign selected worksheets and exercises from our User Guide or subject based tutorials.
 Business, Education, and Sociology tutorials are currently available.

 - Contact a liaison librarian to schedule instruction in your classroom or at Blount Library.
 The library computer lab has 14 student workstations.
 We can accommodate 10-15 guests in reception areas on the main and second floors.

 - Encourage students to consult the library's Subject Research Guides when seeking pertinent and credible sources for assignments and research projects.

 - Ask us about including durable links to licensed articles in your Moodle courses or electronic syllabi.
 We will be happy to add an electronic reserves tab to the library research guide for your discipline, sparing you the trouble and worry of scanning and copyright compliance.